Ludo-AI/ludo-unity-plugin/README.md

 1. Model appears in Project window after download
 2. Drag into Scene or Hierarchy
 3. Configure materials in Inspector if needed
+4. For Mixamo-named rigs, try setting the Avatar to Humanoid in the importer
-4. PBR textures work with Standard shader or URP/HDRP
+5. PBR textures work with Standard shader or URP/HDRP

 ---